flashzen/Simple-calculator/README.md

 #
 #

-# This is "A simple calculator" made ny myself in C++
+# This is "A simple calculator" made by myself in C++
 # made with ♡ by fla$h